fizk/AlthingiAccumulator/readme.md

 When ever there is a CUD (create/update/delete) operation in the [API](https://github.com/fizk/Loggjafarthing) it will notify a message broker (RabbitMQ).

 This system sits on the other side of this broker.
-It's listening for incoming messages and will act on these messages.
+It's listening for incoming messages and will act on them.

 ## Architecture.
 This system is dependent on a MongoDB instance and an Elasticsearch instance as well.
 This system will also make